12 panel drug test kit

-- Drug testing in health care facilities, pain centers, and other clinics.
+- Drug testing in pain centers, and other clinics.

 The dip card comprises two parts.
-A test card and cap for protecting the test fingers.
+A plastic card and cap with an integrated test with ten fingers.

-- The donor is the person taking the test.
-Ask them to provide a fresh urine sample into a suitable specimen cup.
+- The donor is the person providing a urine sample.
+Ask them to provide a fresh sample into a suitable specimen cup.

 - Check the sample temperature with a thermometer.
 It must be between 93° to 98° F. to be acceptable.

-- Remove the test from the sealed pouch.
+- Remove the device from the sealed pouch.

-- Remove the cap at the base of the test and place on one side.
+- Remove the cap at the base and place on one side.

 - Dip the exposed fingers into the urine to the line marked for twenty seconds.

 - Remove and place on a flat, clean surface.